-Everything under D.2.3 Conditions of cover for cancelling or changing your journey before you leave (see page 49) applies to all claims under this section.
+Everything under 'D.2.3 Conditions of cover for cancelling or changing your journey before you leave' (see page 46) applies to all claims under this section.

-We won't cover any claims, costs or losses directly or indirectly arising from, related to or associated with the following.
+We won't cover any claims, costs or losses directly or indirectly arising from, related to or associated with the following:

-- Anything considered unreasonable.
+- anything considered unreasonable.
 For example, when your airline offers you a free flight, but you decide to buy a different flight that gets you to your destination only a few hours before the free flight.
-However, we may cover these extra costs if they relate to a special event - see D.2.2 Delayed journey to a special event (see below) - Anything excluded under D.2.4 Other losses we won't cover if you need to change your plans before you leave (page 50) - Anything excluded under E. General exclusions things we never cover (page 85)
+However, we may cover these extra costs if they relate to a special event - see D.2.2 Delayed journey to a special event (page 44); - anything excluded under D.2.4 Other losses we won't cover if you need to change your plans before you leave (page 47); or - anything excluded under 'E. General exclusions things we never cover' (page 84).